 You will never be alone at CDU.
 Our outstanding faculty and friendly staff will guide you every step of the way.
-Every day our students from all over the world experience the communion of the Church by praying for one another in our online chapel, catching up in the online cafe, and sharing their family milestones through the online photo gallery.
-Our online campus, easy-to-navigate learning platform called Canvas, and our carefully chosen faculty encourage an engaging, dialogic approach to learning that is modeled on the conversational pedagogy of Jesus Christ in the Gospels.
-In each of our courses, we emphasize the importance of faculty-guided discussion and student interaction that research confirms is the best way for adults to learn.
+Every day our students from all over the world engage with fellow students and faculty in our student life center.
+The online campus, easy-to-navigate Canvas learning platform, and carefully chosen faculty encourage an engaging, dialogic approach to learning that is modeled on a conversational pedagogy that seeks to create a point of encounter with others and with Christ.
+In each of our courses, we emphasize the importance of faculty-guided discussion and thoughtful student interaction that research confirms is the best way to learn.

 We aim to graduate professionals who bring together an incisive and state-of-the-art knowledge of their field, complemented by a variety of practical, necessary skills enriched by our rich Judeo-Christian tradition, and a commitment to professional excellence and service to society through their profession.

 We hope to soon count you among those of us who are committed to building the university of the future as well as a better future.